facelessuser/PyMdown/docs/user-guide/general-usage.md

 js: []
 ```

-CSS files and Javascript files can be URLs or file paths.
+CSS files and JavaScript files can be URLs or file paths.
 When specifying a file path, a `!` can be used to precede the path so that PyMdown will just link the file and skip converting the file to an absolute or relative path.
 If the file path is preceded by a `^`, the file content will be embedded in the HTML under a style or script tag depending on the source type.

-CSS and Javascript files can also be followed by `;encoding` to read in the file with the specified encoding.
+CSS and JavaScript files can also be followed by `;encoding` to read in the file with the specified encoding.

-### Javascript and CSS Quickload Aliases
+## JavaScript and CSS Quickload Aliases
 Sometimes you may have files you occasionally want to include on the fly.
-PyMdown allows for defining aliases that can be referenced in a file's frontmatter to include multiple Javascript and/or CSS files.
-CSS and Javascript included in the the quick-load aliases follow the same rules as the normal [CSS and Javascript](#javascript-and-css) includes.
+PyMdown allows for defining aliases that can be referenced in a file's frontmatter to include multiple JavaScript and/or CSS files.
+CSS and JavaScript included in the the quick-load aliases follow the same rules as the normal [CSS and JavaScript](#javascript-and-css) includes.

 ```yaml
 # Quick load aliases